The Ultimate Guide To New York City

 Renowned the world over for its several skyscrapers, flashing neon-lit streets, and pumping nightlife, New York needs no introduction!
 Often referred to as “The Big Apple” and “The City That Never Sleeps,” New York lives up to both its nicknames!
 With thousands of towering skyscrapers lining the city’s skyline, modern architecture, and the bustling and brightly lit Times Square, New York features captivating cityscapes that are hard to match!

-However, it’s not just the towering buildings and nightlife, but also the well-planned city parks, historic neighborhoods, world-class museums, and inexhaustible shopping & dining options that make New York City one of the most sorted-after destinations in the US!
+However, it’s not just the towering buildings and nightlife, but also the well-planned city parks, historic neighborhoods, world-class museums, and inexhaustible shopping & dining options that make New York City one of the most sought-after destinations in the US!
 The looming Empire State Building, Charging Bull of Wall Street, One World Trade Center, and Statue of Liberty National Monument are more than just iconic landmarks of New York.
 They tell the tale of the city’s past, achievements, and courage to rebuild itself after some of the devastating events that took place in the city.

 Once home to Native Americans followed by Dutch settlers and British, the city of New York was under British rule until the American Revolution and has witnessed several battles of the Revolutionary War.
 Upon opening of the Erie Canal, which led to the growth of trade and agriculture, brought several immigrants to the city, and New York soon emerged as the economic center of the US and became the Nation’s first capital.
 The city of New York has faced several grim events, including riots, devastating fires, and the 9/11 terrorist attack, but the city continues to grow and emerge!